Rubber (2010 film): Reception

 On Rotten Tomatoes it has 69% rating based on 87 reviews, with an average rating of 6.10/10.
 The site's consensus reads: "A clever premise gets plenty of comic blood and violence but it's hampered by some questionable storytelling techniques from director Quentin Dupieux."
 On Metacritic it has a score of 59% based on reviews from 21 critics, indicating "mixed or average" reviews.

-IndieWire called the film "one of the more bizarre experiments with genre in quite some time" and that it "does begin to wear out its welcome around the sixty-minute mark, but you can't blame Dupieux for giving it a shot."
+Eric Kohn of IndieWire called the film "one of the more bizarre experiments with genre in quite some time" and that it "does begin to wear out its welcome around the sixty-minute mark, but you can't blame Dupieux for giving it a shot."

 Outside Cannes, the film received positive reception at other film festivals.
-Twitch Film gave the film a positive review saying it was "impeccably shot, scored and designed", and "the film is intellectual wankery of the highest order in the sheepskin of a B-film of the lowest order".
-The Huffington Post wrote that Quentin Dupieux "succeeds in creating an entertaining, sometimes even tense horror film with the very same footage he lightly mocks.
+Kurt Halfyard of Twitch Film gave the film a positive review saying it was "impeccably shot, scored and designed", and "the film is intellectual wankery of the highest order in the sheepskin of a B-film of the lowest order".
+Farihah Zaman of The Huffington Post wrote that Quentin Dupieux "succeeds in creating an entertaining, sometimes even tense horror film with the very same footage he lightly mocks.
 The result is an uber-cerebral spoof that is at once silly and smart, populist like a mildly trashy B-movie yet high brow like absurdist theater."
+Peter Bradshaw of The Guardian stated that, he "sensed something a little conceited" about the film, but considered it to be "a road movie with a difference".